Berna Yeniçeri

-Berna Yeniçeri (born January 26, 1996) is a Turkish women's football defender, who plays in the Super League for Galatasaray.
+Berna Yeniçeri (born January 26, 1996) is a Turkish women's football defender, who plays in the Super League for Trabzon.
 She has been a member of the Turkish national team since 2011.

 Club career

+Kdz.
+Ereğli

 Yeniçeri made her professional debut on November 9, 2006, for her hometown club, Kdz.
 Ereğlispor.
 She helped them gain promotion to the Women's First League at the end of 2010–11 season.

+Konak

 After playing six seasons for Kdz.
-Ereğlispor, she transferred to the Izmir-based league-champions Konak Belediyespor on July 25, 2014.
+Ereğlispor, she transferred to the İzmir-based league-champions Konak on July 25, 2014.
 With her new team, she took part at the 2014–15 UEFA Women's Champions League qualifying round matches.
 She played in three matches of the 2015–16 UEFA Women's Champions League qualifying round, and scored one goal.

-At the end of the 2015–16 season, Konak Belediyespor won the Turkish Women's Football Super League.
+At the end of the 2015–16 season, Konak won the Turkish Women's Football Super League.
 Yeniçeri played in three matches of the Group 9 of the 2016–17 UEFA Women's Champions League qualifying round.

+Ataşehir

-By mid-August 2017, she had transferred to the Istanbul-based rival Ataşehir Belediyespor after three seasons with Konak Belediyespor.
+By mid-August 2017, she had transferred to the Istanbul-based rival Ataşehir after three seasons with Konak Belediyespor.

+Konak (return)

-In the 2018–19 First League season, she returned to her former club Konak Belediyespor.
+In the 2018–19 First League season, she returned to her former club Konak.

+Beşiktaş

 By mid April, right before the 2020-21 Turkcell Women's Football League season started, she joined Beşiktaş J.K. in Istanbul, and helped them to win the league in that season.

 Galatasaray

-On 9 August 2022, she was transferred to the Galatasaray club.
+On August 9, 2022, she was transferred to the Galatasaray club.
+In the statement made by Galatasaray club on 20 July 2025, the management wished her farewell.

+Trabzon

+In September 2025, she transferred to Trabzon.